16 Stone Wharf Rd,

-Arriving by boat: Small motorboats (17 feet and under) and dinghies can tie up on Chebeague’s Stone Wharf for an hourly fee ($5-7); larger boats can anchor or pick up one of the Chebeague Island Inn’s eight yellow moorings, available to the Inn’s lunch, dinner and overnight guests.
+Private boats.
+Small motorboats (17 feet and under) and dinghies may tie up on Chebeague’s Stone Wharf for an hourly fee ($5-7); larger boats may anchor or pick up one of the Chebeague Island Inn’s eight yellow moorings, available to the Inn’s lunch, dinner and overnight guests.
+Contact the harbor master at email@example.com or the Chebeague Island Inn at chebeagueislandinn.com for more information.